oracle-livelabs/database/ahf/ahf-Insights/ahf-commands/common.md

     ```

 ## Task 4: Check out some of the AHF DBA tools

+When a problem occurs in one of your normally stable database systems the first question you ask is 'What has changed ?'.
+AHF keeps track of changes and Events on the system and provides a simple command line interface to view those.
+The Insights report will bring all this information in to a dynamic html report which can easily be viewed to help with problem diagnosis.

 1. See what has changed in the system in the last hour
     ```